Home > Short-Term Health Insurance > Delaware Short-Term Health Insurance

 Is short-term health insurance available for purchase in Delaware?

 Yes.
-At least one insurer offers short-term health insurance in Delaware, with a total duration of up to three months.
+At least three insurers offer short-term health insurance in Delaware, with a total duration of up to three months.

 Which short-term plan durations are permitted under Delaware rules?

-The state’s regulations, effective December 2018 (and now permanently in force), limit short-term plans to three months and prohibit renewals.
-Insurers are also not allowed to offer successive back-to-back short-term plans to the same policyholder, and a new short-term plan can’t be sold to the same person more than once in a given year.
+The state’s regulations, which took effect in December 2018, limit short-term plans to three months and prohibit renewals.
+Insurers are also not allowed to offer successive back-to-back short-term plans to the same policyholder, and a new short-term plan can’t be sold to the same person more than once in a given year.2

 Who can buy short-term health insurance in Delaware?